gemesa/rgaas/README.md

 ## For developers

-The following tools are necessary to format and check your code before `git push`:
+The following tools are necessary to format, check and test your code before `git push`:

 - `clang-format` (14.0.5)
 - `clang-tidy` (14.0.5)
+- `valgrind` (3.19.0)

-### How to format and check your code
+### How to format, check and test your code

-Invoke the following commands:
+Invoke the following commands to format your code and run static code analysis:

 ```bash
 $ clang-format myfile.c